Improving the education and general welfare of disadvantaged children in China

 Claire is an experienced TEFL teacher and an in-house teacher trainer.
 She holds a CELTA certificate and a Trinity Diploma in TESOL.
 She believes helping volunteers and school teachers to deliver more effective lessons will have significant impact on the students.

-Julie Li is the Manager of Stepping Stones’ Home Classroom Program.
+Julie Li is the Senior Manager of Stepping Stones’ Home Classroom Program.
 She is happy to do such a job to help rural school students, especially when she observes the students’ excitement to have lessons from our volunteers.
 Julie hopes more volunteers will join our organisation to help more students in need.

 Sherry, a Shanghai native, is responsible for managing Stepping Stones’ rural programs, including School Videolink Program and rural tours.
 Before joining Stepping Stones, she worked as an IT support engineer for over 8 years.
 She started her volunteering career at a community hospital assisting the elderly.